-For long-time Chinese people was mostly choosing public tour operators to travel abroad.
-A system in which everything was include and controlled by a Chinese travel agency.
+For long-time Chinese people were mostly choosing public tour operators to travel abroad.
+A system in which everything was included and controlled by a Chinese travel agency.
 Unfortunately, this system was not very profitable for local economies.
 However, this phenomenon is currently changing.
 From now, the number of Chinese traveling through this system plunge to 40%, while nowadays, 60% of Chinese travelers prefer to travel alone and experience local culture on their own.
-A new trend allowing the development of the local economy.
+A new trend allows the development of the local economy.

 BET ON THE DIGITAL MARKETING

 Here are some tips for you to perform your branding correctly in order to build the reputation you’ll need to drag Chinese clients straight to your business.

 In China and more generally with Chinese people, everything is about trust.
 You’ll have to develop this trust relationship if you want them to buy something from you.
 Consider that they don’t want to pay for something and realize later on that they gave money to a fake brand or fake company.
 (And this also works between Chinese companies… nothing to do with foreigners.)

 Step 1: Develop your visibility and give them the chance to know you

 If you want to reach Chinese tourists, it would be great for you to get a Chinese name.
 At least for the online world.
 First, they’ll understand it.
 Second, they’ll enjoy your effort in getting closer to them (remember their language is Chinese, not English).

 Contact us we can give you a Name for free